jhpyle/docassemble/demo.md

   else:
     client_has_standing = False
 comment: |
-  This is an example of how docassemble can serve as a legal "expert system."
+  This is an example of how a Steward can serve as a legal "expert system."
 The variable "client_has_standing" (a legal concept) can be set using simple logical expressions in Python.
 Legal concepts can be expressed as true/false variables and the law can be coded in